Phoenix Property Crime Attorneys

 Property Crime Laws in Arizona

-Get tough defense from top lawyers at MayesTelles PLLC!
-We handle a wide range of property crimes from theft to arson and everything in between.
-Contact us today by phone or filling out a free case review form to learn how we can help you.
+Get a tough defense from top lawyers at MayesTelles PLLC.
+We handle a wide range of property crimes, from theft to arson and everything in between.
+Contact us today at (602) 428-7104 or by filling out an online contact form for a free evaluation.

 There are three degrees of criminal trespassing with first degree criminal trespassing being the most severe.
 ARS 13-1502 describes third degree criminal trespassing as “knowingly entering or remaining unlawfully on any real property” after law enforcement or the property owner has asked you to leave, or if there is a posted notice that notifies people that entry is prohibited.
 Third degree is a class 3 misdemeanor, second degree is a class 2 misdemeanor, and first degree is either a class 6 felony or class 1 misdemeanor.

 Like criminal trespassing, there are three degrees of burglary.
 ARS 13-1506 defines third degree burglary as a class 4 felony that involves entering a private property with the intent of committing a felony (theft or otherwise).
 ARS 13-1507 defines second degree burglary as a class 3 felony, while ARS 13-1508 defines first degree burglary as a class 2 felony.
 Felony burglary involves entering a private property accompanied by a dangerous weapon or deadly instrument with the intent of committing a felony.

 Chapter 17 of the Arizona Revised Statutes defines the property crime of arson.